Antonio Brown on postgame scuffle: 'I'm not an MMA fighter'

 "I'm not an MMA fighter," Brown said.
 "I'm a football player and we leave it all on the field."

-The player in question is unknown, but Brown said it was "the other guy," referring to one of the Chiefs' defensive backs.
+The player in question was not identified, but Brown said it was "the other guy," referring to one of the Chiefs' defensive backs.

 Brown finished the game with six catches for 108 yards.?